flatironinstitute/neuroRSE/README.md

-# ccn-rse
+# neuroRSE

-Website for CCN RSE group
+Website for Flatiron CCN's NeuroRSE group

+## Some notes

+- The "Posts" section contains all the files from `site/_posts` whose names are of the form `YYYY-MM-DD-title.md`.

 ## Building locally